mesosphere/dcos-docs-site/pages/services/edge-lb/concepts/edge-lb-architecture-deep-dive/index.md

 enterprise: true
 ---

-Edge-LB provides the ingress load balancing and proxying functionality for layer-7.
-As discussed previously, the two main core components of Edge-LB are the Edge-LB API server and Edge-LB pool.
+Edge-LB provides the inbound load balancing and proxying functionality for layer-7.
+The two main components of Edge-LB are the Edge-LB API server and Edge-LB pool.
 This section provides a deeper view into the details of the Edge-LB architecture and how it works.

 The following diagram provides a more detailed representation of the Edge-LB architecture.